Arunima-Paul/MySQL_Insights-about-Consumer-Goods-Company/README.md

 **(v) fiscal_year:** The "fiscal_year" column holds the fiscal period when the sale of a product occurred.

-/// **Let's see the Ad-hoc requests and gather insights about the product, sales and customer data to help AtliQ Hardwares make data-informed decisions.**
+--------**Let's see the Ad-hoc requests and gather insights about the product, sales and customer data to help AtliQ Hardwares make data-informed decisions.**

 **1.Provide the list of markets in which customer "Atliq Exclusive" operatesits business in the APAC region.**